-This is in memory of my friend Max Denning, former landlord of the East Kent pub, who died in hospital a few years back after a short illness.
+This is in memory of my friend Max Denning, former landlord of the East Kent pub, who died in hospital after a short illness.
 He was living in Greece.

 Well I say “loud”.
 When I first knew him he was loud.
 When he rang the bell and bellowed “last orders!” you could hear it all the way to Sheppey.
 But after he developed cancer and underwent throat surgery, he went from Whitstable’s loudest landlord to its quietest overnight.
 From a roar to a croaky whisper.